Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Lowell's northeastern location means four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 The housing picture is equally important: a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-When it comes to electrician salary, the local workforce reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+When it comes to electrician salary, the local workforce reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 This is a place where seasonal rhythms shape pricing more than most residents realize.

 What Matters Most